 Retail and service sectors are important components of a complete community and a strong economy.
-By planning for new retail and service development, including large-scale retail development, in a mixed-use context, it is the intent of this Plan to make these sustainable, transit-supportive and pedestrian-friendly shopping areas.
+By planning for new retail and service development, including large-scale retail development, in a mixed-use

+Approximately onethird of the anticipated employment growth will occur in the industrial sector, which, in addition to the protection of the existing supply of designated industrial land will require additional 'Future Employment Lands' to accommodate the forecast growth. context, it is the intent of this Plan to make these sustainable, transitsupportive and pedestrian-friendly shopping areas.
 The land use policies contained in Chapter 8 of this Plan provide detailed criteria to guide opportunities for retail and service uses to be conveniently located near residents and employees in all parts of Markham.
-In future, the emphasis will be to move away from large-format retail development (single-use retail complexes surrounded by large surface parking lots) towards more compact, mixed-use developments that incorporate retail services, based on an urban form that features buildings aligned along streets with attractive pedestrian environments.
+In future, the emphasis will be to move away from single-use retail complexes surrounded by large surface parking lots towards more compact, mixed-use developments that incorporate retail services, based on an urban form that features buildings aligned along streets with attractive pedestrian environments.